-The Lithic developer API provides a predictable and programmatic interface to create and configure virtual cards.
-Get real-time payment data, programmatically issue cards, configure card permissions, and set spending limits all through one API.
+The Lithic developer API provides a predictable and programmatic interface to create and configure virtual and physical cards.
+Get real-time payment data, programmatically issue cards, configure card permissions, and set spend limits all through one API.

 First, you will need a Lithic account.
 Get started by signing up.

-The enrollment endpoint runs the candidate enrollment through the Lithic CIP and returns a pass or failure.
+The account holder creation endpoint runs the candidate enrollment through the Lithic CIP and returns a pass or failure.
 A "pass" indicates that the identity was successfully verified and the end-user can transact.
 Failures can be one of two types:

-Using the enrollment endpoint and receiving successful responses is an important part of ensuring your card program is compliant with relevant government and banking regulations.
+Using the account holder creation endpoint and receiving successful responses is an important part of ensuring your card program is compliant with relevant government and banking regulations.
 Please note that attempts to bypass the CIP controls or attempting to allow end-users to affect transactions before receiving a successful CIP response is a violation of the Lithic terms of service and may result in service suspension.

 We provide a simple web app that showcases the API implemented with Vue and Express.